cortner/math405_2022/README.md

 * You must have access to a [Jupyter](https://jupyter.org) + [Julia](https://julialang.org) environment to complete the assignments.
 I will provide some instructions on how you can set this up on your private machines, but the recommended and supported way is via a Jupyter Hub server provided by the mathematics department.
 Instructions will follow.
 * There is a very nice [online textbook written by Toby Driscoll, Fundamentals of Numerical Computation.](https://fncbook.github.io/fnc/frontmatter.html).
 Although we won't use this book directly the general content and style are similar to MATH 405/607E.
 Student who would like to get a rough idea what this course will be like can take a look.
 * Note there is `dev` branch which we use to test assignments and course notes before releasing them on the `main` branch.
 You are welcome to look, but DO NOT complete any assignment that hasn't yet been released on the `main` branch!
+* Unless you  know what you are doing, please ignore the `jlproject` and `files` folders.

 ## Classes